khanasunil5/Windows-Troubleshooting-Lab/README.md

 # Windows Troubleshooting Lab (Domain Environment)

 ## Overview
-This project is a hands-on **Windows troubleshooting and Service Desk simulation** built in a controlled virtualised domain environment.
+This project is a hands-on Windows troubleshooting and Service Desk simulation built in a controlled virtualised domain environment.
-The lab focuses on diagnosing and resolving **realistic end-user and system issues** commonly encountered in **IT Support, Service Desk, and IT Technician roles**.
+The lab focuses on diagnosing and resolving realistic end-user and system issues commonly encountered in IT Support, Service Desk, and IT Technician roles.

 All issues were intentionally reproduced, investigated, resolved, and documented using standard IT tools and best practices, with supporting evidence captured throughout.